ubirch/ubirch-goclient-chirpstack-connector/README.md

 0. Python 3.8+
 1. A running instance of [ChirpStack](https://chirpstack.io)
 2. A running instance of the [uBirch go-client](https://github.com/ubirch/ubirch-client-go)
-3. Access data for the [Fludia](https://fludia.com/?lang=en) API
-4. Access data for the [re.alto](https://realto.io/) API

-* If you are using a RAK7244C gateway to set up the UGCC, you can follow [this](GATEWAY.md) guide
+* If you are using a RAK7244C gateway to set up the UGCC, you can follow [this](GATEWAY.md) guide.

 ## Configuration
-All configuration values can be set via the environment or a configuration file which you will have to create.
+All configuration values can be set via the environment or a configuration file, which you will have to create.
 The default path for the configuration file is the folder above the current directory (the UGCC will look for it in the directory above the one it is started from).
 This can be changed by setting the `UGCC_CONFIG_FILE` environment variable.
 It is recommended to use absolute paths. `UGCC_` is a prefix for all environment variables used by the UGCC.
-It generally is *not* recommended to use environment variables and values from the configuration file have a higher priority.
+In general, it is *not* recommended to use environment variables, since values from the configuration file have a higher priority.
 Injecting the following values via the environment might even cause the program to crash:
 ```
 config.devices (UGCC_DEVICES)
 config.ubpass (UGCC_UBPASS)